zaki/irrlicht/examples/27.HelloWorld_Android/readme.txt

 FILES
 -----
 AndroidManifest.xml:
-	Every Android application needs one of those to describe the needs of the applicaiton.
+	Every Android application needs one of those to describe the needs of the application.
 	Must have exactly this name.
     See http://developer.android.com/guide/topics/manifest/manifest-intro.html